safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

     - docker rmi ${CONTAINER_IMAGE_NAME}:${CONTAINER_IMAGE_TAG} ${CONTAINER_IMAGE_NAME}:latest
 ```

-At the end of pipeline execution, this stage will remove junk by removing the Docker image from the Gitlab runner server.
+This stage will remove junk by removing the Docker image from the Gitlab runner server.

 **Few areas to optimize...**

-- The Helm repository was not implemented, so there was no way of versioning the Helm Chart at the time of implementation.
-And placed on Gitlab Runner without having a mechanism to fetch the latest from the Git repository.
-So, it's more of a toil to update files on the Gitlab runner server whenever changes happen in the Helm chart.
+- The Helm repository was not implemented.
+Helm chart code placed on Gitlab runner server without having a mechanism to fetch the latest from the Git repository.
+So, it's toil to update the chart on the Gitlab runner server whenever changes happen in the Helm chart.
 - Docker registry server should have a DNS name to allow secure communication over SSL.
-- Every commit in the repository for branch `develop`, `master`, and `release/*` will trigger a Docker image build.
+- Commit to `develop`, `master`, and `release/*` in the repository will trigger a Docker image build.
 And at the end of the stage, the pipeline will also remove the respective Docker build image.
 It's an overkill use of building resources across the environment & waste of time.
+It should not trigger every time in the higher environment.

-At the end of the execution of the Gitlab pipeline to deploy the Mendix application, you should have your application up and running in your Kubernetes cluster.
-Considering, the application configuration, docker build, and Helm chart is tested before.
+At this stage, you should have your application up and running in your Kubernetes cluster.
+The best practice is to test each stage before automating them in the pipeline.
+Test your application configuration, docker build, and Helm chart.

-The Best practice is to test individual stages manually before automating them in the pipeline.

 💥 Congratulations!
-You have an automated CI/CD Gitlab pipeline to deploy the Mendix application to the Kubernetes cluster.
+You have an automated implementation as code for CI/CD Gitlab pipeline.
+And it will deploy the Mendix application to the Kubernetes cluster.